13F Filings: The Basics

 Aggregate activity charts

-Beyond individual positions, the holdings page includes aggregate charts showing how the portfolio evolved in total.
-You can see how aggregate equity value varied over time, how many positions were entered, added, reduced, held, or exited each quarter, and the top 1, 3, 5, and option percentage weights.
-These charts give you a quick read on whether a manager is in an accumulation phase, a distribution phase, or holding steady.
+Beyond individual positions, the holdings page includes three aggregate charts that give you a quick read on whether a manager is in an accumulation phase, a distribution phase, or holding steady.

 Who else owns this stock?